openAFT/adaptfx/MANUAL.md

 max_dose : float
     maximal physical doses to be delivered in one fraction.
     The doses are aimed at PTV 95.
-If -1 the dose is adapted to the remaining dose tumor dose to be delivered or the remaining OAR dose allowed to be prescribed.
+If -1 the dose is adapted to the remaining tumor BED to be delivered or the remaining OAR dose allowed to be prescribed.
     default: -1
 ```